RBEGamer/CiscoPhonebookServer/README.md

 <img src="/documentation/tftp.JPG" width="1024"/>

 The Configuration files need a specific name :
-`SEPA` followed by the Mac-Adress from the phone in uppercase `.xml`.
+`SEP` followed by the Mac-Adress from the phone in uppercase `.cnf.xml`.
-An example file can be found in the `/src/pbook/tftpboot/` directoy.
+An example file can be found in the `/src/pbook/tftpboot/` directoy ('/src/phbook/tftpboot/SEP_MACADDROFPHONE.cnf.xml').
 All files present in thits directory can be accessed by the Docker-Image TFTP-Server.
 So simply edit them.